 "On my arrival in the United States, it was the religious atmosphere which first struck me," Alexis de Tocqueville writes in "Democracy in America."

-Reading Tocqueville in Korea (Part Two)
+Reading Tocqueville in Korea (Part One)

 "Culture is not necessarily our destiny," wrote the high-profile Korean activist and later president of South Korea Kim Dae-jung in 1994.
 "Democracy is."